Mukulbaid63/GithubTutorial/README.md

 # GithubTutorial
-- This is a tutorial for git an github.
+- This is a tutorial for git an github for beginners.